marigold-dev/training-nft-3/README.md

 }
 ```

-## Let's play
+### Let's play

-1. Connect with your wallet an choose `alice` account (or one of the administrators you set on the smart contract earlier).
+1. Connect with your wallet and choose `alice` account (or one of the administrators you set on the smart contract earlier).
 You are redirected to the Administration/mint page as there is no minted NFT yet
 2. Create an asset, for example:

 - `name`: Saint Emilion - Franc la Rose